sahithyandev/s3/src/content/docs/data-communication-and-networking/27-web.md

 Included in the response.
 Indicates the outcome of a request.
 The most common status codes are:

+- <span class="font-mono">200 OK</span>
-- 200 OK: The request was successful.
+  The request was successful.
+- <span class="font-mono">301 Moved Permanently</span>
-- 301 Moved Permanently: The resource has moved permanently to a new URL.
+  The resource has moved permanently to a new URL.
+- <span class="font-mono">400 Bad Request</span>
-- 400 Bad Request: The request was malformed or invalid.
+  The request was malformed or invalid.
+- <span class="font-mono">404 Not Found</span>
-- 404 Not Found: The requested resource was not found.
+  The requested resource was not found.
-- 500 Internal Server Error: An error occurred on the server.
+- <span class="font-mono">500 Internal Server Error</span>
+  An error occurred on the server.
+- <span class="font-mono">503 Service Unavailable</span>
-- 503 Service Unavailable: The server is currently unavailable.
+  The server is currently unavailable.
-- 505 HTTP Version Not Supported: The server does not support the HTTP version used in the request.
+- <span class="font-mono">505 HTTP Version Not Supported</span>
+  The server does not support the HTTP version used in the request.

 Each status code indicates the outcome of a request and helps clients understand how to handle the response.